 Spending a couple of days in Los Angeles?
 Well, I am sure you will be interested in paying a visit to the Downtown area.
 Because of that, I have compiled an exciting list of things to do in Chinatown Los Angeles!

 In a city as big and diverse as Los Angeles, multiple Chinese enclaves exist.
-However, most residents would agree that the ‘official’ Chinatown is located in Downtown.
+However, most residents would agree that the ‘official’ Chinatown is located Downtown.

 In some way, we cannot blame Chinatown for not ‘fulfilling’ our expectations.
 The area has a turbulent past.
 Only one building from the original settlement remains.

-What we see today is called ‘New Chinatown’ by historians.
-Business people developed the area as a tourist attraction and gave streets names resembling Chinese cities.
+Business-minded people developed the area as a tourist attraction and gave streets names resembling Chinese cities.
 In the 80s, commerce got a big push with the creation of new shopping centers and mini-malls.

-Nowadays, the opening of new restaurants/galleries, the celebration of special events and the overall booming of Downtown Los Angeles have painted a bright rainbow over the area.
+Nowadays, the opening of new restaurants/galleries, the celebration of special events, and the overall booming of Downtown Los Angeles have painted a bright rainbow over the area.

 This long gate, composed of two dragons looking at each other, marks the entrance to Chinatown.

 Without a doubt, the prettiest part of Chinatown was created to resemble the streets of Shanghai.
 Movies such as Lethal Weapon and Rush Hour have been filmed here.